 The Beyond the Couch framework reveals:

-Trigger + Pause + Reframing = Peace, Freedom and Detachment
+Trigger + Pause + Reframing = Peace, Freedom, and Detachment

-That shift, from reaction to reflection is what actually calms your nervous system.
+That shift, from reaction to reflection, is what actually calms your nervous system.

 This is the pattern we retrain inside Beyond the Couch™.

-It’s about changing your response to it.
+it’s about changing your response to it.

 Because when you respond differently: